 The following is general information for holding special events at Fort Vancouver National Historic Site.
 If you are interested in holding a special event in the national park, please contact our reservation coordinator, Eva Dodd, at 360-816-6241 as soon as possible and she or a member of the park ranger staff can directly discuss your proposed activity with you.
 If you are interested in obtaining a permit for commercial filming, please click here for more information.

-The units of Fort Vancouver National Historic Site and the Vancouver National Historic Reserve are home to unique and beautiful landscapes and settings that are ideal venues for a variety of special activities such as cultural programs, picnics, wedding ceremonies, and film and photography projects.
+The units of Fort Vancouver National Historic Site are home to nationally significant landscapes, historic structures, and settings that can be ideal venues for a variety of special activities such as picnics, ceremonies, and family and group gatherings.

 Did You Know?

 Did you know that Fort Vancouver National Historic Site hosts an annual Public History Field School, where graduate-level history students can gain practical field experience in historical interpretation?
 More...